 Students and postdoctoral researchers are encouraged to participate in supplemental Research Ethics and RCR seminars and Brown Bags sponsored by OVPR.

-To arrange a Brown Bag discussion or seminar tailored to the particular needs of your department or research group, please contact Robin Scheer at (401) 863-7999.
+To arrange a Brown Bag discussion or seminar tailored to the particular needs of your department or research group, please contact Juliane Blyth, Associate Director of Research Operations with the Office of Research Integrity at (401) 863-3295.